GoogleCloudPlatform/firebase-extensions/firestore-semantic-search/PREINSTALL.md

 ### Embeddings models

-The extension currently provides three options for generating text embeddings: [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) (USE) from TensorFlow Hub, the [PaLM Text Embeddings API](https://developers.generativeai.google/tutorials/embed_node_quickstart) (models/embedding-gecko-001), or any [GraphDev-based TF JS model](https://www.tensorflow.org/js/tutorials/conversion/import_saved_model) in a GCS bucket.
+The extension currently provides three options for generating text embeddings: [Gemini Embeddings](https://ai.google.dev/docs/embeddings_guide), [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) (USE) from TensorFlow Hub, the [PaLM Text Embeddings API (deprecated)](https://developers.generativeai.google/tutorials/embed_node_quickstart) (models/embedding-gecko-001), or any [GraphDev-based TF JS model](https://www.tensorflow.org/js/tutorials/conversion/import_saved_model) in a GCS bucket.

 There are several important differences, so make sure you pick an option which suits your use-case:

 - Speed: currently the PaLM endpoint does not allow batch processing, so the backfill process will take longer.
 Choose the USE model if you would like the extension to run on a pre-existing collection with many documents (>10K) already.
-- Dimensions: the PaLM model embeds to a space of dimension 768, whereas the USE model embeds to a space of 512.
+- Dimensions: Gemini and PaLM models embed to a space of dimension 768, whereas the USE model embeds to a space of 512.
 Larger dimension indexes will cost more on Vertex AI but also can capture more features.
-- Memory: models from TensorFlow Hub will be loaded into Function memory, whereas PaLM provides an API.
+- Memory: models from TensorFlow Hub will be loaded into Function memory, whereas Gemini and Pa:M provide an API.
 Large models may require you to increase the memory from the default (512MB), which can incur additional Functions costs.

 ## Additional Setup